polyfy/polylith/readme.md

 The lack of an `interface` makes bases less composable compared to components.
 But that is not a problem, because they solve a different problem and that is to be a bridge between the real world and our components.
-It solves that by converting input from the outside world that it delegates to different components.
+This is done by taking the incomming call and delegate it to different components.

 Let's create the `cli` base to see how it works:
 ```sh
 poly create b name:cli
 ```

-Our workspace should now look something like this:
+Our workspace should now look like this:
 ```sh
 example
   bases